plmwong/log4net-raygun/README.md

 * `exceptionFilter` (optional) : The assembly qualified class name for an implementation of `IMessageFilter`.
 This filter will be called prior to the Raygun message being sent and can be used to filter out sensitive information from an `Exception.Message`.
 * `renderedMessageFilter` (optional) : The assembly qualified class name for an implementation of `IMessageFilter`.
 This filter will be called prior to the Raygun message being sent and can be used to filter out sensitive information from the RenderedMessage in UserCustomData.

-A log4net `threshold` should be used to filter out logging levels.
-By default, all levels of logging which contain an `Exception` will be sent to Raygun.
+A log4net `threshold` should be used to filter out logging levels (e.g. everything below ERROR level).
+By default, all levels of logging will be sent to Raygun.

 Configuration Example
 ---------------------